sw1zpwr/whitebit-api/README.md

             3. `'X-TXC-PAYLOAD': payload'` - where payload is base64-encoded body data
             4. `'X-TXC-SIGNATURE': signature` - where signature is `hex(HMAC_SHA512(base64(payload), key=api_secret))`
         3. Errors:

-            "Too many requests." - "Too many requests." - this error means that the “nonce” in your current request is equal or smaller than the one in the previous request
+            **"Too many requests."** - this error means that the **“nonce”** in your current request is equal or smaller than the one in the previous request.
             ___
             ```json5
             {